Noah Lisle: 2022

-The Australian made his foray into single-seater in 2022, where he made his debut in the 2022 F4 British Championship for reigning constructors champions JHR Developments.
-He would have an inconsistent season that was highlighted by a third place finish, his maiden single-seater podium at Thruxton, and finished 13th in the drivers championship with 47 points.
+Lisle made his foray into single-seater in 2022, where he made his debut in the 2022 F4 British Championship for reigning constructors champions JHR Developments.
+He had an inconsistent season that was highlighted by a third place finish, his maiden single-seater podium at Thruxton, and finished thirteenth in the drivers standings.

 Lisle also competed in the 2022 F4 Spanish Championship in the first round for Drivex School.
 He scored no points, and didn't return to the championship until the fifth and seventh rounds for JHR Developments.
 Lisle also scored no points with the team and finished the championship in 29th position.